crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 * Become familiar with popular open source host- and network-based IDS, their key features, and their common use cases
 * Become familiar with popular open source security event management technologies (SIEM/EDR), their key features, and their common use cases

 This section explores major defensive cybersecurity technologies, including firewalls, IDS/IPS, and SIEM/EDR (Security Information and Event Management/Endpoint Detection and Response).

-The discussion focuses on popular open-source tools used to implement these technologies, exploring their key characteristics and deployment (use cases).
-Key categories of defensive cybersecurity technologies discussed include host/network firewalls (e.g., UFW, iptables, nftables, PF, OPNsense, and pfSense), IDS/IPS (e.g., Suricata and Snort), network security monitoring/SIEM (e.g., Wazuh and OSSEC), and packet analyzers (e.g., Wireshark and tcpdump).
+The discussion focuses on popular open-source tools used to implement these technologies, exploring their key features and deployment (use cases).
+Key categories of defensive cybersecurity technologies discussed include host and network firewalls (e.g., UFW, iptables, nftables, PF, OPNsense, and pfSense), IDS/IPS (e.g., Suricata and Snort), and network security monitoring/SIEM (e.g., Wazuh and OSSEC).

-Note that many powerful open-source security tools have overlapping capabilities and can span multiple functional categories.
+Note that many powerful open source security tools have overlapping capabilities and can span multiple functional categories.
 A tool primarily classified as a Network Intrusion Detection System (NIDS), like Suricata, might also provide critical log data for a Security Information and Event Management (SIEM) system.
 This discussion categorizes tools by their primary function, but their real-world value often lies in how they are integrated into a broader security architecture.

 ## Topics covered in this section

 * **Firewalls**
 * **IDS/IPS**
 * **SIEM/EDR**
-* **Packet analyzers**

 ### Firewalls

 Popular open source host and network firewalls include UFW (Uncomplicated Firewall), iptables, nftables, PF (pfilter or packet filter), ipfw, OPNsense, and pfSense (Community Edition).

-Technology focus: nftables and OPNsense.

-Key firewall concepts include packet filtering firewalls, BSD (Berkeley Software Distribution) firewalls, stateful vs stateless firewalls, and Next-Generation Firewalls (NGFWs).
+Key firewall concepts discussed in this section include packet filtering firewalls, BSD (Berkeley Software Distribution) firewalls, stateful vs stateless firewalls, and Next-Generation Firewalls (NGFWs).
+Key firewall technologies elaborated in this section include nftables and OPNsense.

 At its most basic, a firewall is a gatekeeper for network traffic.
 The simplest and oldest type is the packet filtering firewall.
 Packet-filtering firewall technologies operate at the network level (Layer 3/4).
 They allow network administrators to define rules for allowing, blocking, or modifying traffic based on IPs, ports, protocols, and connection states.